-In addition to the experiments presented above that comprise IFEX, several other are occurring simultaneously and will be partnering with IFEX:
+In addition to the HRD-led experiments presented above that comprise IFEX, several other experiments, both within NOAA and external to it, are occurring simultaneously and will be partnering with IFEX:

 - 1. NESDIS will be conducting the Ocean Winds Experiment, using N43RF for part of the season.
-The goal is to further understanding of the ocean surface wind vector retrievals in high wind speed conditions and in the presence of rain for all wind speeds from microwave remote-sensing measurements. - 2.
+The goal is to further understand ocean surface wind vector retrievals in high wind speed conditions and in the presence of rain for all wind speeds from microwave remote-sensing measurements. - 2.
 EMC ran HWRF in operational mode for the first time in 2007.
 In addition a parallel run of HWRF will be run that assimilates the airborne Doppler observations.
-These will be run simultaneously with the operational run to evaluate the assimilation of airborne Doppler observations.
+These will be run simultaneously with the operational run to evaluate the assimilation of airborne Doppler observations. - 3.
+NASA will be conducting an experiment named the Genesis and Rapid Intensification Processes (GRIP) experiment.
+Its focus will be on better understanding the processes important in tropical cyclone genesis and rapid intensification.
+The aircraft used in GRIP are the NASA DC-8 and NASA Global Hawk.
+The DC-8 will be based in Fort Lauderdale, FL, while the Global Hawk will be based in Dryden, CA. The duration of the experiment is from Aug.
+15- Sept.
+30, 2010. - 4.
+NSF will be conducting an experiment named PRE-Depression Investigation of Cloud systems in the Tropics (PREDICT).
+The focus of PREDICT will be on better understanding the processes governing the transition of easterly waves into a tropical depression, with a focus on the mesoscale and synoptic-scale environment supportive for tropical cyclogenesis.
+The aircraft used in PREDICT will be a G-V aircraft.
+It will be based in St. Croix, USVI.
+The duration of the experiment is from Aug.
+15- Sept.
+30, 2010.